DTS0112/Portfolio/index-pending.md

 Ah what can I say...
 I can still code a basic HTML page from memory.
 My knowledge of HTML has helped me with a few projects recently, including anchor tags for this document.
 It was also a part of quickly completing this JavaScript API call.

 # Matplotlib <a id="Matplotlib"></a>
-These are all my creation from recent projects.
-The data in the Low Access bar chart is test data (for now) and the meme is anecdotal, the rest use real data.
+These are all my creations from recent projects.
+The data in the Low-Access bar charts are test data (for now), the meme is anecdotal, the NOAA weather project uses real data.
 <img src='assets/images/geopandas_pgh_police_precincts.png' width='80%'>